hoangduytran/blender-manual/manual/addons/baking/vdm_brush_baker.rst

 - Switch the category to "Baking"
 - Enable the "VDM Brush Baker" addon.

 Interface
 =========

 Located in the :menuselection:`3D Viewport --> Sidebar --> Tools`.

 Usage
 =====

-Use the "Create Sculpting Plane" button for an optimal startign setup for sculpting your own VDM brush.
+Use the "Create Sculpting Plane" button for an optimal starting setup for sculpting your own VDM brush.

-Use the "Render and Create VDM Brush" button to covnert bake the plane into a new brush.
+Use the "Render and Create VDM Brush" button to convert bake the plane into a new brush.
 The brush will be added with all relevant options and a vector displacement map is saved near the blender file as an Open EXR file (or a 'tmp' folder if the blender file wasn't saved).
 New brushes can be found as Draw brushes in sculpt mode.
 The add-on won't create any preview images for these brushes.

 Tips
 ----